An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice

 If you produce a number of shorter demos in a variety of styles, you stand a better chance of those demos being listened to.
-Promoting those demos online and describing them for search engines is paramount to achieving your goal and being heard.
-If you specialize in a given domain, like audiobook narration, you may find it best to have an individual demo for each genre (fantasy, sci-fi, young adult) that you read in.
+Promoting those demos online and describing them for search engines is one of the best ways to achieve your goal of being heard.
+If you specialize in a given area, like audiobook narration, you may find it best to have an specific demo for each genre (fantasy, sci-fi, young adult) that you read in.

-If you step back and really reflect on all the voice overs you hear in an average day, you’ll realize that voice is everywhere.
+If you step back and reflect on all the voice overs you hear in an average day, you’ll realize that voice is everywhere.

-However, when you’re producing your first demo, you should zero in on the medium where you believe you’ll thrive the most, and on the vocal qualities that make your voice shine.
+However, when you’re producing your first demo, you should zero in on the kind of voice acting you believe you’ll thrive in most, and on the vocal qualities that make your voice shine.

 A yearning to voice zany, over-the-top cartoon characters is a major reason many people get into the industry in the first place.
 After all, who wouldn’t want to see their voice personified by an animated character?
-We’re pleased to say that there is a large amount of work available in the field of animation.
+We’re happy to say that there is a large amount of work available in the field of animation.

 Consider the broad range of entertainment where animated characters come into play: TV programs and animated films (both for children and adults), dubbed foreign language cartoons, video games, computer games, mobile apps, talking toys… and the list goes on.
-Your ticket in this field likely won’t involve honing in on your best Daffy Duck impression, but rather by developing your own unique voice by mimicking and being inspired by the kinds of characters that speak to you from movies and television.
+Your ticket in this field likely won’t involve honing in on your best Dora the Explorer impression, but rather by developing your own unique voice by mimicking and being inspired by the kinds of characters that speak to you from movies and television.

 Working in animation really allows you to unleash your acting chops.
 To achieve the most vivid performance, you’ll want to use exaggerated facial expressions and arm movements to give your character a persona that is larger than life.